 The postcode for the nearest property is GU8 4TE.
 You will see gateways both sides of the road.
 Both have 'NO Parking' signs.
 This is not for fining people, it is to ensure access for the forestry management.
 Cars park here leaving room for large lorries to pass them.
 I prefer the left hand side of the south side because there is no ditch to avoid and there is plenty of wide driveway to get a large lorry through.
-On the north side there is room but the sides of the track are quite steep.
-(My map on the website page shows how entering here connects with the walk using a wide, delightful forest track with many nightingale possibilities.)
+On the north side there is room for a car but the sides of the track are quite steep.